 Children may have special educational needs either throughout or at any time during their school life.
 If our assessments show that a child may have learning or behavioral difficulties, we use a range of strategies that make full use of all available classroom and school resources.

-The child’s class teacher and/or Special Educational Needs Coordinator (Senco) will offer interventions which may include the drawing up of an Individual Education Plan and/or small group work with the Senco.
+The child’s class teacher and/or Special Educational Needs and Disabilities Coordinator (SENDCo) will offer interventions which may include the drawing up of an Individual Education Plan and/or small group work with the SENDCo.
 The class teacher will inform the parents at the earliest opportunity to alert them to the concerns and enlist their active help and participation.

 Gifted and talented children are those who have one or more abilities developed to a level significantly ahead of their year group.